-The proportion who attends sports events during the year has remained stable between 50 and 60 per cent.
+The proportion who attends sports events during the year has remained stable between 50 and 60 per cent for a number of years.
 The sport that attracts most spectators is football, followed by handball.
 Most sports enjoy relatively stable numbers of spectators, although skiing reached an unusually high number in 1994, most likely because of the staging of the Winter Olympics in Lillehammer.